 Oral arguments in Lawson v.
 FMR LLC — the U.S. Supreme Court's first whistleblower case under the Sarbanes-Oxley Act — seemed to show that most justices won't oppose a somewhat broader interpretation of the law's anti-retaliation provisions.

-This article by TELG managing principal R. Scott Oswald was published by Law360 on November 19, 2013.
+TELG managing principal R. Scott Oswald was published by Law360 on November 19, 2013.
 The full article is available at Law360.
 (Site requires paid subscription.)

 Supreme Court Seeks Middle Ground For Whistleblowers